Hardly a tech conversation goes by without some discussion of data, data flow, and data analysis....

 Living in this “Excel Hell,” companies are typically drowning in data yet struggling to get actionable insights.
 Stuck in this “data-rich, actionable data-poor” environment, executives are frustrated by the explosion of real estate technology applications, each with their own data and many of which do not integrate easily with other systems.

-Companies have faced three rental housing business intelligence options, none of which are particularly attractive:
+Companies have faced three multifamily business intelligence options, none of which are particularly attractive:

 1. Live with “Excel Hell.”